-(d) Insert the following clauses in FSS solicitations and contracts as an addendum to FAR Clause 52.212-4, Contract Terms and Conditions-Commercial Products and Commercial Services:
+(d) As prescribed in this paragraph, insert the following clauses as an addendum to Clause 52.212-4, Contract Terms and Conditions-Commercial Products and Commercial Services:

 (1) 552.238-77, Submission and Distribution of Authorized Federal Supply Schedule Price Lists.
+Use in all FSS solicitations and contracts.

 (2) 552.238-78, Identification of Products that have Environmental Attributes.
-Use only in solicitations and contracts that contemplate products with environmental attributes.
+Use only in FSS solicitations and contracts that contemplate products with environmental attributes.

 (3) 552.238-79, Cancellation.
+Use in all FSS solicitations and contracts.

 (4) 552.238-80, Industrial Funding Fee and Sales Reporting.
-Use Alternate I for FSS with Transactional Data Reporting requirements.
+Use Alternate I for Federal Supply Schedules with Transactional Data Reporting requirements.
 Clause 552.238-81 Alternate I should also be used when vendors agree to include clause 552.238-80 Alternate I in the contract.

 (5) 552.238-81, Price Reductions.
-Use Alternate I for FSS with Transactional Data Reporting requirements.
+Use Alternate I for Federal Supply Schedules with Transactional Data Reporting requirements.
 This alternate clause is used when vendors agree to include clause 552.238-80 Alternate I in the contract.

 (6) 552.238-82, Modifications (Federal Supply Schedules).
+Use in all FSS solicitations and contracts.

-(i) Use Alternate I for FSS that only accept eMod.
+(i) Use Alternate I for Federal Supply Schedules that only accept eMod.

-(ii) Use Alternate II for FSS with Transactional Data Reporting requirements.
+(ii) Use Alternate II for Federal Supply Schedules with Transactional Data Reporting requirements.
 This alternate clause is used when vendors agree to include clause 552.238-80 Alternate I in the contract.